Eliminating hepatitis C

 Action!
 This is a huge opportunity to rid our state of the most common blood borne disease in the United States – and now it is possible.

 Effective immediately, we would like all providers licensed to treat HCV to screen and treat the target population.
-In order to support our provider community in this monumental effort, HCA has made important policy changes:
+In order to support our provider community in this monumental effort, Apple Health (Medicaid) has made important policy changes:

-- The antiviral Mavyret™ will no longer require prior authorization (PA).
+- The antiviral Mavyret™ no longer requires prior authorization (PA).
 Other direct-acting antivirals will require review and will be approved only when Mavyret™ is not clinically appropriate.

 HCA has launched a webinar series dedicated to highlighting efforts to eliminate HCV in Washington State.